mastercomfig/mastercomfig/docs/os/windows.md

 1. Go to the Gaming tab.
 2. Set global settings or only for Team Fortress 2 if you want to use Chill elsewhere.
 3. Turn Chill off.

-## Disable Unnecessary Services

-You can use the [W10Privacy tool](https://www.winprivacy.de/deutsch-start/download/) to reduce disk load and other workloads to [improve performance](https://www.phoronix.com/scan.php?page=article&item=windows10-w10priv-wsl).

-## Networking optimization

-Use [TCP Optimizer](https://www.speedguide.net/downloads.php) to optimize your internet settings.

-1. Choose your connection speed with the slider at the top.
-2. Choose the optimal setting at the bottom.
-3. Click Apply Changes.

-!!! note
-    This may not do much for TF2, as its optimizations are largely for TCP but it does have a few UDP options.

 ## Disable Overlays